 Contact lenses can correct most vision problems, including:

-The wide selection of contact lens materials also allows eye doctors to choose the best options for a person’s eyes, lifestyle, and budget.
+Eye doctors can choose the best options for a person’s eyes, lifestyle, and budget.
 Individuals have plenty of choices when it comes to selecting contact lenses.

-Additionally, contact lenses do not mist up like glasses do when outdoors, in low-temperature environments, or playing sports.
+Additionally, contact lenses do not mist up like glasses.
 Individuals can also wear non-prescription UV-blocking sunglasses to protect their eyes from the sun.
 While some contact lenses offer extra UV protection, they are not a substitute for sunglasses.

-Wearing contact lenses puts wearers at risk for several severe eye conditions, including infections and corneal ulcers.
+Wearing contact lenses puts wearers at risk for several severe eye conditions.
+This includes infections and corneal ulcers.
 Corneal ulcers are open sores in the outer layer of the cornea.